El Faro’s tragic ending ‘burned’ in investigator’s mind

 JACKSONVILLE, Fla.
-(AP) — It was just a fleeting moment, hardly noticeable amid the tumult: As the crew of the freighter El Faro fought their futile battle with a hurricane, the second mate asked the captain if she could leave the bridge to retrieve her life jacket.
+(AP) — It was just a fleeting moment, hardly noticeable amid the tumult: As the crew of the freighter El Faro fought their futile battle with a hurricane , the second mate asked the captain if she could leave the bridge to retrieve her life jacket.

 But to federal safety investigators, it was a vital clue to help them understand a tragedy that took the lives of all 33 sailors aboard.